Five Reasons Why You Should Make a Lasting Power of Attorney (LPA)

 Don't Leave It Too Late

-At Citywide Wills, I work with clients across Warwick, Coventry, and the wider Warwickshire area to make LPAs clear, straightforward, and stress-free.
+At Citywide Wills, I work with clients across Warwick, Coventry, and the wider Warwickshire area.
+I aim to make LPAs clear, straightforward, and stress-free.
 As a fully certified Will Writer and Estate Planner, I offer expert advice and home visits at your convenience.

-Whether you're thinking ahead for yourself or helping a family member take the right steps, creating a Lasting Power of Attorney now is one of the most important things you can do.
+Whether you are planning for your future or helping a family member take the right steps, creating a Lasting Power of Attorney now is one of the most critical decisions you can make.
+It can save your family a lot of heartache and hassle down the line.

 Book a free initial consultation today — and protect your future peace of mind.